Prasophyllum viretrum: Taxonomy and naming

 Prasophyllum viretrum was first formally described in 2006 by David Jones and Dean Rouse from a specimen collected at the Pretty Hill Flora Reserve, near Orford and the description was published in Australian Orchid Research.
 The specific epithet (viretrum) is derived from the Latin word viretum meaning "greensward", "sod" or "turf".

 Distribution and habitat

-This leek orchid grows in grassland in moist places and is only known from four or five populations in the south-west of the state.
+This leek orchid grows in grassland in moist places and is only known from four or five populations near Warrnambool, Orford, Port Fairy and Mortlake in south-west of the state.

+Conservation status

+Prasophyllum viretrum is listed as "critically endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988.